asyncapi/generator/docs/index.md

 ### Generator use cases
 - Generation of interactive and understandable API documentation.
-- Generation of APIs'client libraries
+- Generation of APIs' client libraries
 - Generation of APIs' boilerplate code

 ### Advantages of Using the Generator: